What are scenario-based interview questions?

 - Adapting to change: Employers want to see how well you can adapt to workplace changes.
 They look for resilience and the ability to stay productive in changing situations.
 Try to show flexibility when discussing unexpected changes in priorities.
 Strong examples show a proactive approach to change and team communication.

-For related, relevant advice, we also recommend reading our guide on answering the tell me how you handled a difficult situation interview question and also – how do you work under pressure?
+For related, relevant advice, we also recommend reading our guide on answering the tell me how you handled a difficult situation interview question and also – what are your weaknesses and how do you work under pressure?

 Preparing for scenario-based interviews